 RAs leave after the residents of the building have checked out for the semester.
 Since we do not close for Thanksgiving and Spring Break, some RAs are expected to be on duty during these breaks.

 What outside activities can I have outside of RA position?

-RAs are permitted to hold 15 hours of outside job responsibilities outside of the RA position.
+RAs are permitted to hold outside job responsibilities outside of the RA position.
 This could include outside employment, student club or organization involvement, athletic team participation, etc.

 Can I take a night class every day?